This topic describes invocation methods, concurrency, limits, and retry mechanism for functions.

-- When using the fcli tool or an SDK to call a function, you can specify whether to use synchronous or asynchronous calling.
+- When you use the fcli tool or an SDK to invoke a function, you can specify whether to use synchronous or asynchronous invocation.

-Concurrent execution indicates the number of concurrent function calls in a specified period of time.
-You can use the following formula to estimate the number of concurrent function calls.
+Execution concurrency is the number of concurrent invocations of a function in a specified period of time.
+You can use the following formula to estimate the execution concurrency:

 - The request rate is the number of requests or events per second for a function.